La Boca: History

 Another of Argentina’s most popular clubs, River Plate, originally started in the La Boca.
-However, in 1938 the club relocated to the Nunez area on the northern edge of the city and became more identifiable with the Buenos Aires elite than the lower class citizens of La Boca.
-The land in and around La Boca was often controlled by the state or wealthy corporation in the first half of the 20th century, due to its location near the docks, making soccer pitches difficult to obtain for citizens.
+However, in 1938 the club relocated to the Núñez neighborhood on the northern edge of the city and became more identifiable with the Buenos Aires elite than the lower class citizens of La Boca.
+The land in and around La Boca was often controlled by the state or wealthy corporations in the first half of the 20th century, due to its location near the docks, making soccer pitches difficult to obtain for citizens.

 La Boca is a popular destination for tourists visiting Argentina, with its colourful houses and pedestrian street, the Caminito, where tango dancers perform and tango-related memorabilia is sold.
 Other attractions include the La Ribera theatre, many tango music clubs, and Italian taverns.
-The actual area visited by tourists is only a few blocks long and has been built up for tourism very actively over the last few years, with many market stalls and restaurants catering to tourists.
+The area visited by tourists is only a few blocks long and has been built up for tourism very actively over the last few years, with many market stalls and restaurants catering to tourists.
 Outside this tourist area, it is a fairly poor neighborhood that has had many regular occurrences of petty crimes reported.

 It has also been a centre for radical politics, having elected the first socialist member of the Argentine Congress (Alfredo Palacios in 1935) and was home to many demonstrations during the crisis of 2001.

 As of 2016, the health of over 1,000 La Boca citizens is threatened by the pollution of the Matanza-Riachuelo River (which contains high levels of arsenic and lead, due to centuries of unrestrained pollution).